janboddez/share-on-mastodon/README.md

 ## Configuration
 Tell the Share on Mastodon settings page about your instance URL, and make sure to hit Save Changes.
 You'll then be able authorize WordPress to post on your behalf.

-Then, select the Post Types for which sharing to Mastodon should be possible.
+Then, select the Post Types for which sharing to Mastodon should be enabled.
 (Sharing can still be disabled on a per-post basis.)

-## Media
-When a Featured Image is set, Share on Mastodon will try to include it.
-The same goes for any other images _attached to the post_.
-This behavior can be modified through filter hooks.

-## Advanced
 _Share on Mastodon_ comes with a fair number of **filters** that allow tweaking its behavior.
 The code examples on the [official documentation](https://jan.boddez.net/wordpress/share-on-mastodon) page should be enough to get you going.
 Please file a GitHub issue if you need help, still.